fatih/vim-go-tutorial/README.md

 main.go|8| undefined: strings in strings.ToLower
 ```

-You'l see we get an error because the `strings` package is not imported.
+You'll see we get an error because the `strings` package is not imported.
 Vim-go
 has couple of commands to make it easy to manipulate the import declarations.

 We can easily go and edit the file, but instead we're going to use the vim
 command `:GoImport`.
 This command adds the given package to the import path.
 Run it via: `:GoImport strings`.
 You'll see the `strings` package is being
 added.
-The greatin thing about this command is that it also supports
+The great thing about this command is that it also supports
 completion.
 So you can just type `:GoImport s` and hit tab.

 We also have `:GoImportAs` and `:GoDrop` to edit the import paths.
-`:GoImportAs` is the same as `:GoImport`, but it allowd to change the
+`:GoImportAs` is the same as `:GoImport`, but it allowed to change the package
-packagename.
-For example `:GoImportAs str strings`, will import `strings` with
+name.
+For example `:GoImportAs str strings`, will import `strings` with the
-the package name `str.`
+package name `str.`

 Finally `:GoDrop` makes it easy to remove any import paths from the import
 declarations. `:GoDrop strings` will remove it from the import declarations.